 Dogs have lived side by side with man (and woman) for thousands of years.
 There’s a reason why they’ve earned the title “Man’s Best Friend.”
-But when it comes to apartments, dogs can either be a hit or miss.
+But when it comes to having an apartment dog, it can either be a hit or miss.
 Here are some important things to consider when moving into an apartment with a canine companion:

 First and foremost, make sure that you talk with your landlord about getting a dog.
 There’s nothing worse than getting attached to pet and having to give them up, and it’s unfair to the pet you’ve promised to care for.

 There are plenty of lazy and small dog breeds that will appreciate living in the more intimate apartment environment.
 Some of these breeds include Bulldogs, Boston Terriers, Chihuahuas, Dachshunds, Yorkshire Terriers, Spaniels, Corgis, and, surprisingly, Great Danes (they are very low energy).
 Of course, also use common sense when selecting the size of dog you want.
 A gargantuan beast in a very small space will lead to a lot of broken objects and an unhappy dog.

 A Room of Their Own

-Dogs may be sociable animals, but that doesn’t mean that they don’t require a room of their own.
+Dogs are social animals, but that doesn’t mean that they don’t require a room of their own.
 Placing a dog crate or bed in the area where people spend a lot of time will allow them to go off on their own, without entirely leaving the pack.
 It gives them an area to feel safe when you’re not home as well.
 Try to tuck the majority of the dog’s things into this area.
 Getting a basket or other open container to place dog toys in is a good idea as well.
 This will cut down on the mess, while still allowing your dog to easily access his playthings.

 Covering Your Bases